Ways to Give

 Making a gift to the 2018 Annual Fund for the Bulletin assists us in generating robust conversation about how to protect our planet from nuclear risk, climate change and disruptive technologies.
 Gifts at all levels are greatly appreciated.
 Bill and Eleanor Revelle are offering a Matching Gift opportunity through July 30, 2018!

-Save the date for this year's Annual Dinner and Meeting: Thursday, November 8, 2018.
+The 2018 Annual Dinner and Meeting on November 8 was a resounding success!
 This signature event is supported by philanthropic and corporate communities and attended by civic, scientific, and academic leaders in Chicago and beyond.
-Interact with Bulletin board members and experts while connecting with like-minded individuals who care for the health and safety of our planet and mankind.
+Guests interact with Bulletin board members and experts while connecting with like-minded individuals who care for the health and safety of our planet and mankind.
+Join us in Chicago in 2019!

 Gifts though your estate plan can help you meet your current philanthropic goals and extend your generosity well into the future.
 Make a significant impact with a gift that costs nothing in your lifetime through a charitable bequest.
 Gifts of any size are welcome and appreciated.
 Featured is a profile on a generous bequest from Lloyd and Judith Shore.